-- 2.3.1.
+2.3.1.
 Juvenile Fish Passage Facilities.
 Operate from March 25 through October 31 for juvenile fish bypass, collection, and transportation and from November 1 through December 15 for bypassing adult fallbacks.
 Operate the juvenile facilities according to the criteria listed below and in Appendix B (Corps' Juvenile Fish Transportation Program Operating Criteria) for the bypassing, collection, and transportation of juvenile salmonids.
-The transportation program may be revised in accordance with the ESA Section 10 permit and the NMFS biological opinion. - 2.3.1.1.
+The transportation program may be revised in accordance with the ESA Section 10 permit and the NMFS biological opinion.

+2.3.1.1.
 Winter Maintenance Period (December 16 through March 25).
 Check and perform maintenance as required on the items listed below.

-- 1. Remove debris from forebay and gatewell slots. - 2.
-Rake trash racks just prior to the operating season. - 3.
-Measure drawdown in gatewell slots after cleaning trashracks and with ESBSs in place.
+2. Rake trash racks just prior to the operating season.

+3. Measure drawdown in gatewell slots after cleaning trashracks and with ESBSs in place.